-Across the U.S. and in Texas since late 2016, providers have reported a strong increase in aversion to using health and hunger benefits.
+Across the U.S. and in Texas since early 2017, providers have reported a strong increase in aversion to using health and hunger benefits.
 In Texas, SNAP (formerly known as Food Stamps) enrollment declines, reduced public clinic use (including reduced prenatal care), and upticks in newborns with problems have all surfaced across the state. [ii]

 Different kinds of families would be affected.
 Affected families would encompass a broad range of situations, from families who are already in a process to sponsor the legal immigration of a loved one in the near term, to others who—because of the long U.S. waiting lists for legal family-based immigration—plan to gain legal status but who may have to wait years for their “turn.”
 This would include some parents with a family living in the U.S., but who are themselves living in their home country awaiting a visa to enter the U.S. Some families who know they must wait for years for their legal chance to immigrate live apart, while others choose to work “in the shadows” in the U.S. because of the long wait for a chance to enter lawfully.